Understanding EHR-to-EDC Streaming in Clinical Research

 Why Hasn't This Problem Been Solved?

-Despite the obvious advantages, normalizing EHR-to-EDC streaming as part of the clinical trial process has not been easy.
+Despite the obvious advantages, normalizing EHR-to-EDC systems in clinical research has not been easy.
 Let’s start by understanding why developing a technical solution has been fraught with difficulties.

 Lack of standardized data coding